jverrijt/auxl-grpc-lib/README.md

     "use_ssl": true,
     "ssl_client_cert": "",
     "ssl_client_key": "",
-    "ssl_root_certs_path": “path to file that contains the certificate authorities“ }
+    "ssl_root_certs_path": "path to file that contains the certificate authorities" }
 ```
 Omit or leave blank any value that’s not pertinent.
 To use SSL, at a minimum, `use_ssl` needs to be set to true and the `ssl_root_certs_path` needs to be set to a valid cacert bundle ([e.g. Mozilla's root certificates](https://github.com/gisle/mozilla-ca/blob/master/lib/Mozilla/CA/cacert.pem))